cilium/cilium/Documentation/intro.rst

 balancing tables and access control lists carrying hundreds of thousands of rules that  need to be update with a continuously growing frequency.
-Protocol ports (e.g. TCP port 80 for HTTP traffic) can no longer be used to diafferentiate between application traffic for security purposes as the port is utilized for a wide range of messages across services
+Protocol ports (e.g. TCP port 80 for HTTP traffic) can no longer be used to differentiate between application traffic for security purposes as the port is utilized for a wide range of messages across services

-An additional challenge is the ability to provide accurate visibility as traditional systems are using IP addresses as primary identification vehicle which may have a drastically reduce lifetime of just a few seconds in microservices architectures.
+An additional challenge is the ability to provide accurate visibility as traditional systems are using IP addresses as primary identification vehicle which may have a drastically reduced lifetime of just a few seconds in microservices architectures.

 By leveraging Linux BPF, Cilium retains the ability to transparently insert